opensciencegrid/osgvo-docker-pilot/README.md

 There are several environment variables you can set for cvmfsexec:

--   `NO_CVMFSEXEC` - set this to disable cvmfsexec.
+-   `NO_CVMFSEXEC` - set this to any non-empty value to disable cvmfsexec.

 -   `CVMFSEXEC_REPOS` - this is a comma-separated list of CVMFS repos to mount, if using cvmfsexec.
     Set this to blank to avoid using cvmfsexec, in which case you won't need to add the above permissions to your container.
 The default is to mount the OASIS repo (oasis.opensciencegrid.org).

--   `CVMFS_HTTP_PROXY` - this sets the proxy to use for CVMFS; leave this blank to find the best one via wlcg-lpad.
+-   `CVMFS_HTTP_PROXY` - this sets the proxy to use for CVMFS; if left blank it will find the best one via WLCG Web Proxy Auto Discovery.

 -   `CVMFS_QUOTA_LIMIT` - the quota limit in MB for CVMFS; leave this blank to use the system default (4 GB)